Tiger Woods caps off amazing comeback with a win

 A year ago, there was no guarantee anyone would see much of Woods, much less Woods winning.

 He’s back again.
 This victory, his first since the Bridgestone Invitational at Firestone in August 2013 — 1,876 days, to be exact — brought him to No. 13 in the world.
-Not bad for a 42-year-old with four back surgeries who returned to competition in December at No. 1,199.
+Not bad for a 42-year-old with four back surgeries who returned to competition in December at No. 1,199 in the world.

 The next stop for Woods is to board a plane with the rest of his U.S. teammates for France and the Ryder Cup.